FeelsDEX/feels-floor-sim/docs/100_simulation_model.md

 **Trade Processing**: When participants decide to trade, the system calculates price impact, executes swaps across liquidity positions, collects fees, and updates market state.
 The concentrated liquidity model requires iterating through tick ranges to determine the exact execution path and final prices.

 **POMM Deployment Logic**: At each time step, the system evaluates whether conditions are met for floor advancement.
-This includes checking allocated POMM funding, cooldown periods, and the monotonic advancement requirement.
-When deployment occurs, the system selects optimal tick ranges and deploys allocated FeelsSOL as permanent liquidity. *Critical: POMM funding comes from governance allocations, not automatic fee accumulation.*
+This includes checking Buffer balances, cooldown periods, and the monotonic advancement requirement.
+When deployment occurs, the system selects optimal tick ranges and deploys accumulated Buffer and mintable FeelsSOL as permanent liquidity. *Critical: Buffer funding is automatic; discretionary supplements are optional.*

 ---